 You will also learn about the industry through trips and speakers.
 Students have the opportunity to take part in a variety of trips e.g. local visits to Gilkes, BAE Systems and Siemens, and international trips to places such as Paris and Praque.

-- Two more GCSEs at Grade 4 or a Level 1 qualification in Engineering.
+- Two more GCSEs or a Level 1 qualification in Engineering.

-All applicants will require an interview with the course tutor and in some cases, an aptitude test.
+All applicants will require an interview with the course tutor and in some cases, a trade test.

 After Your Course